-Quite simply, a fixed background design element can engage viewers in a completely new way, allowing them to immediately see and take in multiple bits of information without feeling barraged or overwhelmed.
+Quite simply, a fixed background element in a medical website design or a dental website design can engage viewers in a completely new way, allowing them to immediately see and take in multiple bits of information without feeling barraged or overwhelmed.
 Right on the home page, the viewer can get a fully formed image of what the practice is like, the results it aspires to achieve, and an overview of what’s being offered.
-Plus, the innovation and “cool” factor of the technique can’t be discounted – the viewer is likely not used to a website being displayed in this fashion, and the seamlessness and visual allure of the unique design can play into how quickly they decide to stay on the site and read more about what’s available from the practice.
+Plus, the innovation and “cool” factor of the technique can’t be discounted – the viewer may not be used to a website being displayed in this fashion, and the seamlessness and visual allure of the unique design can play into how quickly they decide to stay on the site and read more about what’s available from the practice.

 Movement, Subtlety, and Depth

-You can see an example of a fixed video background shot at the practice by clicking on the first image below.
-An example of a fixed video background using stock video can be viewed by clicking on the second image.
+You can see an example of a fixed video background shot at the practice by clicking on the image below.

 Utilizing the same basic design philosophy as a fixed video background, a fixed image background is a static image that remains in the same position while the viewer scrolls through the content in the foreground.
 This can give the page layers and depth while the viewer gets the illusion of subtle movement, not to mention more information through imagery.